Felons in a city park

 Pick a side

 One officer walked across that distance to interview the women.
 His return in about 10 minutes surprised me.
-Two months later I would learn that the women had identified themselves as employees of the state penal system (not law enforcement), so "D‑O‑C" meant Department Of Corrections.
-I would also later learn that a man in the company of the women had lied to a 911 operator in order to lure police to the scene.
+Two months later I would learn that the women had identified themselves as employees of the state penal system (not law enforcement1), so "D‑O‑C" meant Department Of Corrections.
+I would also later learn that a man in the company of the women had lied to a 911 operator in order to lure police to the scene (lying to a 911 operator is a felony).
 The perps were not just jacking with me; they also jacked with law enforcement.

 But on that day, I only knew that when the officer returned, he had become strangely disinterested in the attack and verbal harassment I experienced.
 In fact, he and a second officer shifted the tone of their remarks to focus on me.

 They said I was "not a suspect," which I already knew, because the suspects were on the other side of the park.
 The officers added several remarks:

 - One said that in the time it took them to arrive, I could have deleted pictures.
 Apparently this was my reward for showing them my photos in the loaned camera.

 - And one dismissed a statement I made about the attackers' bizarre behavior.
 He said they were ordinary "concerned" people.